diegozea/MIToS.jl/docs/src/MSA.md

 stringsequence(msa, 2)
 ```

-Given that matrices are stored columnwise in Julia, you will find useful the
+Because matrices are stored columnwise in Julia, you will find useful the
 `getresiduesequences` function when you need to heavily operate over sequences.

 ```@example msa_indexing